jd-rs/hydroponic-pi/README.md

 To execute the code on boot, copy the unit file to the systemd folder and give it permision:
 `sudo cp hydroponicpi.service /etc/systemd/system/hydroponicpi.service`
 `sudo chmod 644 /etc/systemd/system/hydroponicpi.service`
-Then enusre that the service starts when the system boots:
+Then ensure that the service starts when the system boots:
 `sudo systemctl enable hydroponicpi`